Look out for your form arriving in the post

 Will my details be shared with other organisations?

-If you have not received your Household Enquiry Form by 7 August 2017, or if you have a query regarding registering to vote, please contact the elections team during normal office hours on 01476 40 60 80 or email firstname.lastname@example.org
+If you have not received your Household Enquiry Form by the end of July 2018, or if you have a query regarding registering to vote, please contact the elections team during normal office hours on 01476 40 60 80 or email firstname.lastname@example.org